 The Economic Buyer is the person or group responsible for the purchase decision, and has the authority to approve the purchase.

-Nowadays in B2B sales, an average deal requires sign-off from 8 stakeholders to close, which means being aware of every single one of your economic buyers, and multithreading with each of them early on during the process is crucial for a successful close.
+Nowadays in B2B sales, an average deal requires sign-off from 8 stakeholders to close, which means being aware of every single one of your economic buyers, and multithreading with each of them early on during the process is crucial for sales success.

 💡 Pro tip: Flowla's insights can help you track all the stakeholders involved in the process, even the ones that weren't introduced to you yet, so you can stay on top of all the decision makers early on!